Veggie Tray

 - Radishes

-- Hummus
+- Hummus or dip of choice

 Instructions

-- Gather all your vegetables and wash them thoroughly.
+- Gather all your fresh vegetables.

 - Peel the carrots and cut them into sticks.

-- Cut the bell peppers into strips.
+- Cut bell peppers into strips or bite-sized pieces.

-- Serve immediately or cover with plastic wrap until ready to serve.
+- Serve immediately or refrigerate until ready to serve.